hotosm/terraform-aws-rds/README.md

 - `default_tags` - A map of default key-value strings used as resource tags
 - `master_password` - password string supplied by admins; This will be used over auto-generated password.
 If omitted, auto-generated password will be used.

+## References

+- None.

-## License
+## Copyright and License texts

 The project is licensed under GNU LGPL.
 Please make any modifications to this module public.
 Read LICENSE, COPYING.LESSER, and COPYING files for license text

-## References

-- None.
+Copyright (C) 2023 eternaltyro
+This file is part of Terraform AWS RDS Module aka terraform-aws-rds project

+terraform-aws-rds is free software: you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 3 of the License.

+terraform-aws-rds is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+License text can be found in the repository